AaltoSciComp/python-for-scicomp/content/data-visualization.md

 This is very close to real life: there are so many options and possibilities and it is almost impossible to remember everything so this strategy is useful to practice:
-- select an example that is close to what you have in mind
+- Select an example that is close to what you have in mind
-- being able to adapt it to your needs
+- Being able to adapt it to your needs
-- being able to search for help
+- Being able to search for help
-- being able to understand help request answers (not easy)
+- Being able to understand help request answers (not easy)

 ````{challenge} Exercise Customization-1: log scale in Matplotlib (15 min)
 In this exercise we will learn how to use log scales.